desktopofsamuel/portfolio/content/blog/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 category: "Work In Progress"

 tags:
-- "Work In Progress"
 - "gatsby"
+- "react"
+- "portfolio"

 cover: "./Gatsby-Multiple-Post-Type.png"

 ---

-**2018/10/25: Updated the post on how to create Category and Tag page for multiple post type.**
+#####2018/10/25: Updated the post on how to create Category and Tag page for multiple post type.

 TLDR: I'm sharing my way of setting up multiple post types in GatsbyJS.
 It works for portfolio setup with blog + projects.